starfederation/datastar/site/static/md/how_tos/how_to_load_more_list_items.md

 data: signals {offset: 2)
 ```

-In the case when all five listems have been shown, we'll remove the button from the DOM entirely.
+In the case when all five list items have been shown, we'll remove the button from the DOM entirely.

 ```
 event: datastar-remove-fragments